 - Practice: Debating an issue even though we know we’re 100% correct is great intellectual sparring.
 As Lukianoff implies, it still helps us refine our arguments.
 The whole premise of debate games and debate championships is based on this idea of practice and mastery.
 It’s also closely linked to the next factor.

-I admit, there might be the odd case in which we’re so certain about an issue that we don’t consider it worthwhile to engage.
+I admit, there might be the odd case in which we’re so sure about an issue that we don’t consider it worthwhile to engage.
 That seems like an odd motivation for censorship, though.
 If the lack of difficulty is the issue, I recommend the steelmanning challenge, a method to argue the best possible case for your opponent, which is partially inspired by Mill’s ideas.

 The Problem With Mill’s (Invincible) Trident